-Bierschbach’s teaching and research interests are in criminal law and procedure, administrative and regulatory law, state and local government law, and corporations (especially corporate, white-collar and regulatory crime).
-He is both a nationally-recognized scholar on issues of criminal justice and an accomplished classroom teacher.
-His published work has appeared in many of the country’s top law journals, including the Yale Law Journal, the Michigan Law Review, the Virginia Law Review, the University of Pennsylvania Law Review, the Northwestern University Law Review, the Georgetown Law Journal, and the University of Minnesota Law Review.
-He twice—in 2013 and 2015—received the Best Professor Award from Cardozo’s graduating class.
+Dean Bierschbach’s teaching and research interests are in criminal law and procedure, administrative and regulatory law, and corporations (especially corporate, white-collar and regulatory crime).
+His scholarship explores how the criminal justice system’s institutional and procedural structure intersects with its substantive and regulatory aims.
+His work has appeared in numerous leading law journals, including the Yale Law Journal, the Michigan Law Review, the Virginia Law Review, the University of Pennsylvania Law Review, the Northwestern University Law Review, and the Georgetown Law Journal, among others.
+While at Cardozo, he twice received the Best Professor Award from the law school’s graduating class.

-Outside of academia, Bierschbach has had significant experience in government and the private sector, with particular expertise in appellate litigation and legal and strategic counseling.
-He was a law clerk to Judge A. Raymond Randolph of the U.S. Court of Appeals for the D.C.
-Circuit (1997-98) and to Justice Sandra Day O’Connor of the U.S. Supreme Court (2000-01).
-Between those clerkships, he was a Bristow Fellow in the U.S. Department of Justice’s Office of the Solicitor General (1997-98) and an attorney-advisor in the Justice Department’s Office of Legal Counsel.
-He also worked in the New York offices of three international law firms—Wilmer, Cutler & Pickering (now WilmerHale) (associate), Gibson, Dunn & Crutcher (of counsel), and Orrick, Herrington & Sutcliffe (special counsel)—as a member of their appellate and litigation practices.
+Before entering academia, Dean Bierschbach clerked for Judge A. Raymond Randolph of the U.S. Court of Appeals for the D.C.
+Circuit (1997-98) and Justice Sandra Day O’Connor of the U.S. Supreme Court (2000-01).
+Between those clerkships, he served as a Bristow Fellow in the U.S. Department of Justice’s Office of the Solicitor General and an attorney-advisor in the Justice Department’s Office of Legal Counsel.
+He has also worked in the New York offices of three international law firms—Wilmer, Cutler & Pickering (now WilmerHale), Gibson, Dunn & Crutcher, and Orrick, Herrington & Sutcliffe—as a member of their Supreme Court and appellate litigation practices.

-Bierschbach earned his B.A. in history (summa cum laude) from the University of Michigan in 1994 and his J.D. from the University of Michigan Law School in 1997, where he won the Daniel H. Grady Prize for graduating first in his class and the Henry M. Bates Award, the law school’s highest honor.
-He is a fellow of the American Bar Foundation and recipient of the New York City Legal Aid Society’s Pro Bono Publico Award for his work on behalf of its Juvenile Rights Division and the U.S. Attorney General’s Merit Award for coordinating a major interdepartmental anti-terrorism initiative.
-He has held various leadership positions within the American Bar Association, including co-chair of its Criminal Justice Section’s Amicus Practice Committee and vice chair of its Administrative Law Section’s Criminal Process Subcommittee.
+Dean Bierschbach received his bachelor’s in history (summa cum laude) from the University of Michigan (1994) and his law degree from the University of Michigan Law School (1997), where he won the Daniel H. Grady Prize for graduating first in his class and the Henry M. Bates Award, the law school’s highest honor.
+He has held various leadership positions within the American Bar Association and is an elected member of the American Law Institute and a Fellow of the American Bar Foundation.

 Degrees and Certifications